alperkumcu/alperkumcu.github.io/index.md

 lang: en
 ---

-## About
+## In Short

 I am an Associate Professor in the [Department of Translation and Interpreting at Hacettepe University](https://mtb.hacettepe.edu.tr/en).
-My [research](publications.md) explores language, memory, and embodied cognition through the lenses of data science and psycholinguistics.
-I am also the proud recipient of the 2019 Hacettepe University Science Incentive Award in the Social Sciences.
+My [research](publications.md) explores `language`, `memory`, and `embodied cognition` through the lenses of `data science` and `psycholinguistics`.

 ## Research

 I publish in national and international journals and currently [supervise graduate research](activities.md) in `psycholinguistics` and `cognitive translation and interpreting studies`.
 I have extensive experience in designing behavioural and eye-tracking experiments, programming, natural language processing, and experiment building in `Python`, as well as conducting statistical analyses and creating data visualisations in `R`.
 I am a strong supporter of [open, transparent, and reproducible science](https://osf.io/5egx4), and I believe the future of research lies in <mark>interdisciplinary collaboration</mark>.
+I am also the proud recipient of the 2019 Hacettepe University Science Incentive Award in the Social Sciences.

 ## Editorial and Reviewing Work